 We all want our dogs to be with us for a long time.
-Nevertheless, death is part of life.
+But, as they say, death is part of life.

 Life beyond 20 years is extremely rare.
 Sad but true.

 Realistically though, just care for your dog in a way that gives them the best shot at a long and healthy life.
-Some experts say specialized supplements help.

-Diet, Exercise & Optimism
+Diet, Exercise And Optimism

 Give your dog a quality diet with plenty of meat protein as well as calcium.

 Combine good eating with plenty of regular exercise and the dog will likely live a couple of years more than what’s typical for their breed.

-Often overlooked, if your dog’s environment is that of love and friendship then they will want to stay alive longer.
+Many will disagree but if your dog’s environment is that of love and friendship then they will want to stay alive longer.

-Spaying & Neutering Help
+Spaying And Neutering Help

 Dogs that get spayed (females) and neutered (males) usually live longer based on statistics.
-It’s a fact.

 Dental Health Importance

 Do brushing on a regular basis.
-It’s part of responsible dog ownership.
+It’s part of responsible ownership.

-Anti Aging Drug for Dogs?
+Anti-Aging Drug for Dogs?

 Your best bet is regular preventive care, including vaccinations, and everything else we’ve touched on.